DNACENSolutions/dnac_ansible_workflows/workflows/sites/README.md

 Create a Jinja template for your desired inopout, Example Jinja template for sites is as below This Example create 3 Areas and in Each Areas create 3 buildings and in each building it creates 3 floors.
 This example can be reused and customized to your requirement and increase the requirement scale.

+### Creating bulk sites with jinja template
+workflow/sites/jinja_template/site_generation_template.j2 template can be used to customize the template and generate bulk sites.

 ```bash
 ---